 NNUH

-The NNUH offer 6 appointments on a Monday, Tuesday Wednesday and Thursday between 08:30 a.m. to 14.00 p.m.
 The Andrology Department at the NNUH is located on Level 1 in the East Block and is signposted: PATHOLOGY.
 Look for the Pathology reception window.

-The QEH offer 5 appointments on a Tuesday, Wednesday and Thursday between 09:00 a.m. to 14:00 p.m.
-The Andrology Department at the QEH is located on the ground floor in area 4 at the rear of the building signposted: PATHOLOGY/BLOOD TESTS.
+The Andrology Department at the QEHKL is located on the ground floor in area 4 at the rear of the building signposted: PATHOLOGY/BLOOD TESTS.

 Note: Patients will need to use the telephone located on the wall on the right-hand side, in the Pathology waiting area to contact a member of the Andrology team to inform them of their arrival.
 You do not need to take a ticket.

-Appointments are only available to book after a valid request has been generated/completed by a clinician.
-Appointments are to be made by the patient via telephoning the laboratory using the telephone number provided on the request form (if requested electronically on Web ICE) or the patient information leaflet (if requested manually).
-The patient will need to confirm their full name, DOB, HRN/NHS number and address when booking their appointment and the location of the laboratory that they require their sample to be tested at; appointments are made centrally by the pathology office at the NNUH for all EPA laboratory locations.
+If the patient is unable to use the online system, they can ask someone to book an appointment on their behalf; or if they have a specific reason why they are unable to produce their sample onsite in the production room facility, please inform them to telephone the laboratory on 01603 646524.
+The patient will need to confirm their full name, DOB, HRN/NHS number and address when booking their appointment via the telephone and the location of the laboratory that they require their sample to be tested at; appointments are made centrally by the pathology office at the NNUH for both EPA laboratory locations.

 The Andrology service is run on an appointment basis only and patients need to have been issued with a request form prior to obtaining an appointment.
 Any samples received outside these hours and without prior appointments may be rejected for testing.